KDAB/KDSPDSetup/README.md

 There are a number of CMake presets included.
 These will configure a build with specific flags set for either development or release.

-`dev-*` configurations enable tests, examples, and local documentation.
+`dev-*` configurations will add tests and documentation to the build targets.
 They also build in CMake's `Debug` mode, which will enable debug symbols and will NOT use compiler optimization flags.
-`release-*` configurations will not build tests, examples, or documentation.
+`release-*` configurations will not build tests or documentation.
 They build in CMake's `Release` mode, which will use compiler optimization and will NOT build with debug symbols.
+Examples will be built with both types of preset unless explicitly disabled with [`-DKDSPDSETUP_BUILD_EXAMPLES=OFF`](#examples).

 - `dev-gcc`
 - `dev-clang`